MoonWolf63/Project-Alpha/readme.md

 To try an gain some money type fb!crime (Careful!
 Theres a high risk of losing a lot!)
 To go for a great chance type for fb!roulette

+TO KEEP IT CONSTANTLY RUNNING DO npm install forever THEN TYPE forever index.js

 ## Updates (V.0.1) 3.12.20

 Bot Created